Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 • Diverse Geographical Regions

 Exeter is particularly adept at teaching Modern European and Early Modern British history.
-And as well as the specialisms in the histories of
+As well as the specialisms in the histories of:

 • Identity